josephluck/machi/README.md

 ```

 ## Usage

-Machi lets you build deterministic state machine driven by data.
-A Machi machine consists of a list of states and data to determine the next state.

 When a Machi machine is "executed" (aka provided with data), it will iterate through all of the states and determine the first Entry that is not considered "done".